Improvements Begin on Railroad Crossings

-Contractors will begin in late March improving the raildroad crossings in North Richland Hills.
+Contractors began in late March 2017 improving the raildroad crossings in North Richland Hills.
 Lane closures and traffic alerts will be posted in the news section of our website, as well as on our Facebook and Twitter pages.

 Station Construction Underway